Preferences

 group.add(row);

-// Create the switch and bind its value to the `show-indicator` key
+// Create a switch and bind its value to the `show-indicator` key

 const toggle = new Gtk.Switch({